OXID-eSales/oxideshop_ce/source/Internal/README.md

-You can use the DI container in the traditional code by fetching the container via the `ContainerFactory` and then call the `get()`method on the container to obtain a service and this is only possible for public services, all other services are somehow protected from direct usage in the traditional code.
+You can use the DI container in the traditional code by fetching the container via the `ContainerFactory` and then call the `get()`method on the container to obtain a service and this is only possible for public services, all other services are protected from direct usage in the traditional code.

 We will follow our deprecation procedure only for interfaces that are marked `@stable`.
 All other interfaces might change, even in minor versions (we will keep them stable for patch versions, because nobody should be afraid to install security fixes).

-`Internal namespace consists of four main packages:
+`Internal`  namespace consists of four main Directories:

-##### Container
+#### Container

-Consists of all classes that enable traditional code to access throw container to `Internal` namespace.
+All classes that enable traditional code to gain access `Internal` namespace via the `ContainerFactory`.

-##### Domain
+#### Domain

-Consists of all packages that directly works with business logic.
+All packages that directly works with business logic.

-##### Framework
+#### Framework

-Consists of Application infrastructure classes that not include business logic.
+All Application infrastructure classes are not include business logic.

-##### Transition
+#### Transition

-Consists of all classes that enable `Internal` namespace to access traditional code.
+All classes that enable `Internal` namespace to gain access traditional code.

 For more information check the developer documentation.